varnishcache/varnish-cache/doc/sphinx/reference/varnishtop.rst

 -i tag      Include log entries with the specified tag.
 If neither ``-I`` nor ``-i`` is specified, all log entries are included.

+-p period   Specifies the number of seconds to measure over, the default
+            is 60 seconds.
+The first number in the list is the average number of requests seen over this time period.

 -n          Specifies the name of the varnishd instance to get logs from.
 	    If ``-n`` is not specified, the host name is used.